 In 2004, the Missouri Department of Natural Resources (DNR) conducted a source water assessment to determine susceptibility of our source water to contamination.
-You can acquire the complete results by calling DNR at 1-800-361-4827 or from the internet at http://drinkingwater.missouri.edu/swip/swipmaps/pwssid.htm.
+You can acquire the complete results by calling DNR at 1-800-361-4827 or the information can be viewed on the internet at: http://drinkingwater.missouri.edu/swip/swipmaps/pwssid.htm.
 Our system I.D. is: 6010715.
 The assessment has determined that our river water source is susceptible due to the presence of potential contaminant sources.
 The City of St. Louis employs all available measures at its disposal to remove contamination at intakes and during the treatment process.
 The drinking water produced at our facilities consistently meets or exceeds all Safe Drinking Water Standards.